Damarwendha/Golang/README.md

 <br/>
 Always use type that fit your needs, as this will optimize memory usage and lead to better performance

+### Golang Notes
+- WaitGroup purpose is to wait until goroutines has finished executing before the program to end

+- Mutex purpose is to ensure only one goroutine accesses data at a time.
+Basically, is to prevent changing data at the same time

-### Channel should be closed if it's not being used, because it will cause memory leak
+- Channel should be closed if it's not being used, because it will cause memory leak

 # PostgreSQL
 ```SELECT column_name, COUNT(*) FROM table_name WHERE condition GROUP BY column_name;```